Boundary page

 Taxonomy owns meaning

-Approved values, aliases, and the reporting rollups that need to stay clean across teams and time periods.
+Approved dictionaries, aliases, and the reporting rollups that need to stay stable.

 Naming owns expression